The ACT Foundation (ACT) was formed in 1994 and is registered with the Charity Commission (charity number 1068617).

 - Respite – help towards the cost of short-term respite breaks at registered respite centres

-Our income is derived from an investment portfolio which includes a wholly owned subsidiary, Basepoint Centres Ltd. We receive many more applications than we can fund and have to prioritise our grants towards those most in need.
+Our income is derived from our investment portfolio.
+We receive many more applications than we can fund and have to prioritise our grants towards those most in need.
 Where it is deemed that the beneficiary, the beneficiary’s family or the applying charity/organisation are able to provide the equipment from their own resources we regret that the application will not be considered.

 Trustees and Officers